shimlab/NanoSplicer/README.md

 Options:
     -h/--help       Print this help text
-    --bset_JAQ      A number from 0-1, JWRs with junction alignment quality (JAQ) above the threshold will not be included <defalt: no filter>
+    --bset_JAQ      A number from 0-1, JWRs with junction alignment quality (JAQ) above the threshold will not be included <defalt: 0.9>
     --chrID         Target on specific chromosome, chrID should match the chromosome name in the BAM
     --genome-loc    Target on specific genome region, chrID should be